josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 ---

-## Why inaccuracy does not mitigate harm
+## 🧨 Why Inaccuracy Does Not Mitigate Harm

 A common misconception is that incorrect inference is harmless.

-In fact, inaccurate proxy inference can be worse because it:
+In practice, inaccurate proxy inference can be worse because it:

 - cannot be corrected through disclosure
 - cannot be disproven by the user